landonb/dubs-vim/README-USING.rst

 This plugin inserts seven dashes and two newlines when you press `Ctrl-Shift--`.

-This plugin is part of a larger suite of plugins the comprise features and mappings for maintaining notes files according to the `reSTfold` `method`.
+This plugin is part of a larger suite of plugins that comprise features and mappings for maintaining notes files according to the `reSTfold` `method`.

 Installation